marcosaelzer/marcosaelzer.github.io/_pages/about.md

 or transformers.

-## Some news
+## News
 - Our work "The Logical Expressiveness of Temporal GNNs via Two-Dimensional Product Logics" (M.S., P. Wałęga, M. Lange) got accepted to NeurIPS 25 in San Diego / Mexico City, (September 25).
-- I gave a talk bout the logical expressiveness of TGNN at HIGHLIGHTS 25 in Saarbrücken, (September 25).
+- I gave a talk about the logical expressiveness of TGNN at HIGHLIGHTS 25 in Saarbrücken, (September 25).
 - I gave a lecture at the Formosan Summer School on Logic, Language, and Computation (FLOLAC) at NTU in Taipei, (August 25).
 - Our work "Verifying Quantized Graph Neural Networks is PSPACE-complete" (M.S., F. Schwarzentruber, N. Troquard) got accepted to IJCAI 25 in Montreal, (August 25).